 High-intensity focused ultrasound.
 This device produces sound waves that deliver heat energy to kill cancer cells.
 It’s unclear how well it works as it hasn’t yet been compared with other standard prostate cancer treatments.

+Putting it all together.
 You may start with one of these treatments and change it, or your doctor might mix different treatments.
 You’ll work together to find the best plan.